webrix-ai/secure-mcp-gateway/README.md

 <a href="https://authjs.dev" target="_blank"><img width="32px" style="vertical-align:middle; margin-right:8px;" src="https://authjs.dev/img/logo-sm.png" alt="Auth.js logo" /></a>

+mcp-gateway leverages the power of [Auth.js](https://authjs.dev), which supports **80+ OAuth providers** out of the box.
+This makes Auth.js the perfect companion for an open-source project like mcp-gateway.
+Both libraries share the same commitment to flexibility, security, and developer experience.
+By integrating with Auth.js, we avoid reinventing authentication wheels and instead provide you with battle-tested, production-ready OAuth flows that work seamlessly across providers.

-mcp-gateway supports authentication with **any OAuth provider** using [Auth.js](https://authjs.dev).
-Simply set the `AUTH_PROVIDER` environment variable and provide the required credentials for your provider.
+Simply set the `AUTH_PROVIDER` environment variable and provide the required credentials for your chosen provider - mcp-gateway handles the rest.

 <details>
 <summary>Google OAuth Setup</summary>